Reno Silver Sox (Golden Baseball League): Beginning, Championship & End

-After a disappointing 2007 season when the Sox finished 9 games under .500, Lancester left the team and would be replaced by former San Francisco Giants star Jeffrey Leonard in 2008.
+After a disappointing 2007 season when the Sox finished 9 games under .500, Lancaster left the team and would be replaced by former San Francisco Giants star Jeffrey Leonard in 2008.
 They finished the season with an even more disappointing 30-58 record under Leonard.
 Midway through the season as it became apparent that the Triple-A Pacific Coast League would be re-locating to Reno, the Silver Sox had diminished fan and sponsor support and even saw some of the front office management start to lobby for and then moonlight with the AAA team.